m-resh/Metaheuristic_Optimization/README.md

 _ **Random Forest** _:

 - _ **Number of Estimators** _: for this parameter we are simply using a uniform distribution.
-- _ **Max Depth** _: This must be an integer, so, a poisson distribution with was the final choice. &#39;a&#39; and &#39;b&#39; are tuned using the first 2 datasets.
+- _ **Max Depth** _: This must be an integer, so, a poisson distribution with was the final choice. 'a' and 'b' are tuned using the first 2 datasets.
 - _ **Max Features:** _ Here, as well, a poisson distribution with was used.

 Next, we will go over how the Genetic Algorithm is applied.
 In each iteration, GA is comprised of the following sections:

-- _ **Fitness** _: The objective function here is the classifier&#39;s accuracy, specifically, on the test dataset.
+- _ **Fitness** _: The objective function here is the classifier's accuracy, specifically, on the test dataset.
 To compute fitness, we have to train a classifier using the parameters of interest and calculate its accuracy on the test set.

 - _ **Selection** _: In order to use the fitness values as probabilities for selection, they are scaled to have values between 0 and 1.
 According to those probabilities, we will choose a population with the pre-defined size.
 Needless to say, a high accuracy will have a greater probability of being chosen.